-A central plank of the Conservative policy since wining 2010 election has been to reduce the budget deficit.
+A central plank of the Conservative policy since winning the 2010 election has been to reduce the budget deficit.
 This has led to a mild form of austerity.
 Strict spending limits, with some departments seeing a cut in spending.

 UK government spending as a % of GDP has fallen significantly.

 However, the budget deficit has fallen more slowly than expected this is because:

 - Low rate of economic growth (caused by weak global growth and the impact of austerity)

 - Growing demand for social security spending (e.g. rising house rents, leading to higher spending on housing benefit)

-- Growing expenditure on pensions (due to ageing population and triple lock guarantee)
+- Growing expenditure on pensions (due to an ageing population and triple lock guarantee)

 To reduce fiscal deficits, the government is likely to use a combination of policies.
 A key factor is the timing of deficit reduction plans.
 If the country is already in recession, it is much more difficult to reduce the deficit because fiscal consolidation tends to worsen the economic situation leading to lower tax revenues.
-In some causes, austerity can even be self-defeating.
+In some cases, austerity can even be self-defeating.